servantboy/The-Revelation-Riddle/Revelation-Riddle-Full.md

 By contrast:

 - Christ died and rose again,
-- and He adopts the spiritually orphaned (Galatians.
-4:4,5),
+- and He adopts the spiritually orphaned (Galatians 4:4,5),
 - his people became conquerers, “in all these things we are more than conquerors through him that loved us.”
 (Romans 8:37).
 - He continues as the living Head of the Church,